 Parents can add 5 to 10 minutes of such exercises and activities to their child's daily routine.
 Remember to keep these "sessions" short and engaging for the child.

-If your child has a speech delay and other signs of autism, you can try these exercises at home to aid their speech and language development.
+If your child has a speech delay and other signs of autism, you can try numerous speech therapy exercises at home to aid their speech and language development.

 Learning to use a few essential words like “more,” “help,” and "stop" can help your child in the long run.
 Many children with autism struggle to use known words in a new context.
 So, teaching your child to use the same word in different setups can be helpful.